-First UMC members serve in the Charlottesville community in a wide variety of ways, but we are always looking for new ways to demonstrate the hospitality, love, and grace of Jesus Christ.
-If you have any new ideas about how we can better serve our community please contact Cindy Remington - the Chairperson of our Witness Ministry Team
+CFUMC members serve the community in a wide variety of ways, but we are always looking for new ways to demonstrate the hospitality, love, and grace of Jesus Christ.
+We’re proud to be involved with all of the local organizations and programs listed below.

 Information about our Current Community Ministries

-Bread & Blessing Soup Kitchen
+Bread & Blessings Soup Kitchen

-First United Methodist Preschool (FUMP)
+First United Methodist Preschool

 Good News Jail Ministry